AlainParadis/designschool/_topics/books.md

   </ol>
   </figcaption>
   </figure>
   On the left side of the panel, there's a column where you can establish the style source for the book.
-The style source is the master document for the book.
-It's used to set the source for styles, swatches, master pages, lists, text variables and more.
+The style source is the parent document for the book.
+It's used to set the source for styles, swatches, parent pages, lists, text variables and more.

   To the right, we see the page range.
 To the right of that there's a column for the document's open status.
 To the right of that, there's a column for the document's preflight status.